twitter/pelikan/_talks/craft-2016.md

       </p>
       <p>
-      I worked on Twemcache for 2 years without understanding how event loops work.
+      I worked on Twemcache for 2 years without understanding how event loops worked .
 When working on Pelikan, I had to learn about epoll and kqeuue from scratch, making many mistakes in the process.
 Later on, in a separate project, I proposed how to abstract event handling with a set of interfaces, and got increasingly frustrated when nobody in the room seemed to know what I was talking about after hours of meetings.
 Then I realized